fcalderon/task-tracker/README.md

 * Removed "Users" from navigation.
 A logged in user should only see or edit its own
 * Separated completed and non completed tasks, and put non completed above as they should be more relevant to users

+### Notes:

+Duplicate names/emails are not supported, it will throw errors or the app will behave unexpectedly.

 ### To start your Phoenix server:

   * Install dependencies with `mix deps.get`